moonsettler/research/bitcoin-cash-wip.md

 Over time as price and difficulty goes up, the attestation to PoFC may become insufficient.
 However even with limited storage capacity there are ways to keep things verifiable:

-* Zero-knowledge proofs used to "compress" PoW for an arbitrary number of consecutive blocks
+* Zero-Knowledge proofs used to "compress" PoW for an arbitrary number of consecutive blocks
 * Payee having sporadic access to updates for checkpoint block headers from the longest valid chain
+* Merklized UTXO commitments (or utreexo blocks) may allow refreshing PoFC attestation at a higher difficulty

 The first requires the current owner of the UTXO, who's possession the device is in, to update the PoFC from time to time.
 The second requires the payees to have a not too out of date, sparse snapshot of the block headers.